imAIgene-Dream3D/BEHAV3D/docs/source/analysis/feature_extraction.md

   - All samples: `plots/combined_killing_efficiency_distribution.png`.
   - Top killers: `gallery/<sample>/killing_event_*.gif` (Event GIFs of cropped 3D views (maximum-intensity projections) around each top killing event; count set by **Top-N killers to display**).

-See [Active Killing outputs](#active-killing-outputs) for file names; plot interpretation belongs in that section (or a short “Reading the plots” subsection).
+See [Active Killing](population_analysis/active_killing.md) for file names and how to read the plots.
 ```

 ## Per-cell-type sub-tabs